landelare/landelare.github.io/_posts/2022-07-16-unity-starter-pack.md

 You'll need to avoid merges with a locking workflow using something like Git LFS or P4.
 One File Per Actor provides some relief for .umaps, use it (4.26+)!
+5.3 and 5.4 have made some assets mergeable, but this is not enough to cover the entire workflow (and they're all \*.uasset, impossible to tell apart in .gitattributes).

 Unity uses quaternions throughout with helper functions such as `Euler` to convert from designer-friendly representations, making it relatively